 Step 10: Finally, type “format fs=ntfs (or format fs=fat32)” to format the partition to the desired file system.

 What if you accidentally formatted your SD card?
 Here's a great software you can use to recover all your data.
-AnyRecover helps you recover any lost data from any storage device quickly.
+This Formatted SD Card Recovery Software - AnyRecover can help you recover any lost data from any storage device quickly.
+It supports running on Windows 11/10/8/7.
 The best part is, you can use it easily even without any special tech knowledge.

 Features of iMyFone AnyRecover: